Chart Color Schemes

 Age

-Helena Valley - Koongamia's median age exceeds the national pattern
+Helena Valley - Koongamia's population is slightly older than the national pattern